-The Doctor waved while Rose called, "Nice meeting you too, Harry!"
+The Doctor waved while Rose called, "Nice meeting you, too, Harry!"

 Then they were lost in the crowds.

 A couple of days later, Harry was walking down Privet Drive when he heard the sound of the TARDIS.
-Smiling, he turned towards the sound and came upon the box just as Rose and the Doctor were stepping out.
+Smiling, he turned toward the sound and came upon the box just as Rose and the Doctor were stepping out.
 "Good timing," Harry said cheerfully.
 "Ginny's visiting with her family."

 "Fantastic," the Doctor said, sounding almost relieved.

 "Tea?"
 Harry suggested, turning to lead the way to his house.